-Featherbed Lane Banding Station --
+Featherbed Lane Banding Station Goals and projects

-Old Field Succession:
+Old Field Succession: The longest running project at Featherbed

-The longest running project at Featherbed Lane has been monitoring the changing bird use of abandoned hay fields as they develop into forest.
+Lane has been monitoring the changing bird use of abandoned hay fields as

-The station has participated in the Monitoring Avian Productivity and Survivorship (MAPS) Program since its inception in 1989.
+Productivity and Survivorship (MAPS) Program since its inception in

 Alder Flycatcher (HY) 2 Sept 2001